Cyberpunk (album): Special edition software

 During his initial research into cyberculture, Idol ordered Beyond Cyberpunk! from Gareth Branwyn.
 The HyperCard stack, which included collections of essays on cyberpunk culture, inspired Idol to include similar material within the Cyberpunk album as a special edition digipak feature.
 Discussing the matter with Branwyn, Idol received an initial bid for the job of producing the disk from the writer.
 While this bid was under consideration by Idol's management company, Idol had purchased a book-on-disk by Jaime Levy at a Los Angeles bookstore.
 At the time, Levy was the author and publisher of Electronic Hollywood, one of the first magazines produced on floppy disk.
 Impressed by its contents, Idol set about contacting her for the job of producing the disk.
-Successfully under-bidding Branwyn, she was then given the job and a master tape of recorded songs – which were not yet compiled into CD format – for use in sampling.
+Being an innovative designer with a punk-rock aesthetic, she was given the job and a master tape of recorded songs – which were not yet compiled into CD format – for use in sampling.
 Levy was given permission to include whatever content she desired.
-Meeting Idol to find what he was interested in presenting in the disk, his only concern was that the whole cyberpunk genre be represented as much as possible.
+Meeting Idol to find what he was interested in presenting in the disk, his only concern was that the cyberpunk genre be represented as authentically as possible.

 The special edition diskette, a Macintosh press kit entitled "Billy Idol's Cyberpunk", was an industry first.
 It included album clip art, sample sound bytes, a biography by Mark Frauenfelder, lyrics, and a cyberculture bibliography by Gareth Branwyn.
 Frauenfelder appeared on a segment of MTV News to describe the diskette's features.
 Plans were considered by EMI/Chrysalis to re-release the album in the following fall with an updated CD-ROM if the album was successful.
 As CD-ROMs were prohibitively expensive at the time of production, this was anticipated as a potential benchmark event for the music industry.
 However, this failed to materialise due to the critical and financial failure of the album.